silx-kit/pyFAI/doc/source/project.rst

 .....

-`Travis provides continuous integration on Linux <https://travis-ci.org/silx-kit/pyFAI>`_, 64 bits computer with Python 3.6 to 3.9.
-Github workflows are ment to replace Travis once the service is discontinued.
+`Github workflows provides continuous integration on Linux <https://github.com/silx-kit/pyFAI/actions>`_, 64 bits computer with Python 3.6 to 3.10.
+Travis.org is now dead since the service was discontinued.

 `Gitlab runners <https://gitlab.esrf.fr/silx/bob/pyfai/-/pipelines>`_ are periodically triggered to build the project and provide *wheels* for all kind of systems.

 AppVeyor
 ........

-`AppVeyor provides continuous integration on Windows <https://ci.appveyor.com/project/ESRF/pyfai>`_, 64 bits computer with Python 3.6 to 3.9.
+`AppVeyor provides continuous integration on Windows <https://ci.appveyor.com/project/ESRF/pyfai>`_, 64 bits computer with Python 3.6 to 3.10.
 Successful builds provide installers for pyFAI as *wheels* and *msi*, they are anonymously available as *artifacts*.
 Due to the limitation of AppVeyor's build system, those installers have openMP disabled.